-Since her admission to the Bar, Meredith has focused her practice exclusively on family law matters in Wake County, including separation, divorce, child custody, child support, alimony, property distribution, domestic violence, premarital agreements, separation and property settlement agreements, and grandparents' custody rights.
+Meredith focuses her practice exclusively on family law matters in Wake County, including separation, divorce, child custody, child support, alimony, property distribution, domestic violence, premarital agreements, separation and property settlement agreements, and grandparents' custody rights.

 Click here for more information about Meredith.

 Jan E. Pritchett is the managing attorney at the Greensboro law firm of Schlosser & Pritchett.
 He has extensive experience in litigating criminal matters and is a Board Certified Specialist in Federal and State Criminal law.
 He has been recognized by North Carolina Super lawyers for over a decade and North Carolina Magazine's Legal Elite.
 One of his most recent recognitions was his 2018 induction into the Southern University Law Center Hall of Fame.